 Noise complaints are another familiar issue landlords face with co-living arrangements.
 To help mitigate this, be sure to soundproof your units as much as possible and include noise clauses in your lease agreement.
 You might also want to consider designating quiet hours during which tenants must keep noise levels low.

 Creating House Rules

-With co-living, it’s essential to set clear expectations and boundaries by creating house rules.
+With co-living, setting clear expectations and boundaries is essential in creating house rules.
 These rules should cover everything from expected noise levels and guest policy to a cleaning schedule and pet policy.
-Be sure to go over the house rules with your tenants when they move in, so there’s no confusion about what is expected of them.
+Be sure to review the house rules with your tenants when they move in so there’s no confusion about their expectations.

 Finding the Right Tenants

 Since co-living arrangements require tenants to be comfortable living in close quarters with others, you must take the time to find the right fit.
 When screening applicants, ask questions about their lifestyle and whether they’re comfortable interacting with other people daily.
 You might also consider requiring potential tenants to tour the unit or meet with existing tenants before signing a lease agreement.